 Small nocturnal predators

-They are both predator and prey.
+They are both predators and prey.
 And for the safari connoisseur, these African animals provide some eternal moments and memories.

-Africa’s large animals are usually much larger than people realise, certainly much bigger than photos suggest.
+Africa’s large animals are usually much larger than people realize, certainly much bigger than photos suggest.
 They are also conspicuous and easy to find when you connect with your wild side.

 One elephant is an incredible sight.
 A herd of elephants is more impressive.
 Sometimes you can see hundreds of elephants in the same panorama, such as the more than 100,000 elephants of Chobe National Park.

 Rhinos are an emblem of an African safari.
-Unfortunately they are critically endangered and only survive in a small proportion of the continent’s parks and reserves.
+Sadly, they are critically endangered and only occur in a small number of parks in national parks in Africa.
 They are extinct from Botswana and many other countries.

-Up to 20,000 southern white rhinos remain and these can be encountered in South Africa, Namibia, and increasingly in parts of Kenya.
+Up to 20,000 southern white rhinos remain.
+You can see these large animals on safaris in South Africa, Namibia, and parts of Kenya.

-Around 2000 black rhinos have survived and the majority of these can be seen in East Africa.
+Around 5500 black rhinos have survived, and the majority of these occur in East Africa.

 Rumbustious yet famously cute, hippos kill more people than any other large African animal.
 Never come between a hippo and the water, because you don’t want two tons of bulk charging straight at you.

-Masai giraffe are the most common but there are less than 1000 Thornicroft giraffe.
+Masai giraffe are the most common, but there are less than 1000 Thornicroft’s giraffe.
 And while they look big and dopey, just check out how fast a giraffe can run.

-Baby giraffe come into the world by dropping two metres to the ground and landing on their heads.
-Here is the incredible story about baby giraffe.
+Did you know that baby giraffe come into the world by dropping two meters to the ground and landing on their heads?

-Burchell’s zebra, also known as plains zebra, are the most common.
+Burchell’s zebra, also known as plains zebra, is the most common.
 They inhabit parks from Southern Ethiopia down to South Africa.

 These zebra gather in their hundreds of thousands as part of the great wildebeest migration.
 Researchers have also uncovered a great zebra migration across the Nxai Pan.

-Grevy’s zebra are distinguished by their tightly packed stripes, but this endangered subspecies is only found in northern and central Kenya.
+Grevy’s zebra are distinguishable by their tightly packed stripes, but this endangered subspecies occurs only in northern and central Kenya.

 They can be easily spooked, found scurrying about the savannah with their tails up in the air.
 Warthogs are common prey for plenty of predators but they can defend themselves, so don’t get too close to them on a safari.

-Wildebeest could have been covered in our African antelope section but they are so iconic they deserve their own place here.
+Wildebeest could have been covered in our ‘list of animals with horns’ section, but they are so iconic they deserve their own place here.

-They are one of the world’s most abundant land mammals and over 1 million of them cover the grasslands of Serengeti National Park and the Masai Mara.
-Here is a definitive guide to the great wildebeest migration including where to go at different times of the year.
+Here is a definitive guide on the great wildebeest migration, including where to go at different times of the year.

 Blue wildebeest are more common.
 They are mid-sized antelope full of energy and charm.
 You can see them across Sub-Saharan Africa, not just in Tanzania and Kenya.

-Black wildebeest can mainly be seen in South Africa.
+Black wildebeest are mostly populated in South Africa.
 They are smaller and shabbier, with distinct white tails.

 All primates evolved from Africa, including ourselves.
-Olduvai Gorge holds the history to humankind and proves that we all came from Africa and share a family tree with other African primates.
+Olduvai Gorge holds the history of humankind and proves that we all came from Africa and share a family tree with other African primates.

 There are many other primates in the same family tree.
 Some are noisy, others are secretive, and the largest are among the most endangered animals on the planet.